umbersar/umbersar.github.io/_posts/2021-05-22-sql_puzzle_decay_function.md

 ### Solution 3: Set based through and through

 In this attempt, we used a set based approach doing away with cursors completely.
+Ran this query twice on my system and for both cases it took 1 second to get the results.

 ```sql
 create or alter function dbo.exponentialdecayaggregation(@currentweek varchar(20))